 I have presented at numerous conferences and events worldwide, including Web 2.0, Enterprise 2.0, GigaOM Net:Work, Reboot, Next, Mesh, Shift, Lift, SIBOS, Defrag, SxSW, and TEDxMidAtlantic.

 In October 2013, I launched the Future of Work, an open community organized to understand and channel new ways of working together, to redefine our connection to work and each other, and ultimately, through that, to change the world.

 I am active in Beacon NY public policy, serving on the Beacon Democratic Committee, the Beacon Trails Committee, and the BeaconArts Main Street Sharrows and Beacon Loop Trail projects.
-I also founded BeaconStreets, a website representing an informal coalition of Beacon residents who want a more walkable, livable, and sustainable Beacon.
+I also founded BeaconStreets, a journal of lifestyle, arts, and culture for that Hudson Valley city.

 I can usually be found on Twitter as @stoweboyd.Blog comments powered by Disqus